Writing & Reading Support (for Undergraduates)

 Writing and Reading Workshops (Beginning Week 2)

 Workshops are open to all UCR undergraduates.
-Spring 2024 workshops will be hosted via "in-person" or online/Zoom.
+Fall 2024 workshops will be hosted via "in-person" or online/Zoom.
 Please check each date for one of the two formats.
 Register through Accudemia to receive the Zoom meeting link.

 • Writing Workshops